Fringe shift: Distance vs speed expectations

 Contrary to modern understanding of this experiment, they did not expect it to measure the speed of light, but alterations of the supposedly "true" additional distances of light's travel and therefore only "apparent" measured speeds.
 In the mechanical wave system presumed for light's behavior which was contemporary with the experiment, Earth's movement would cause the waves directed into the wind to have to "catch up" to the leading mirror which, in the aether frame, would be escaping directly away from initial position of the light source, but the light would merely move "across" the wind along the arms perpendicular to the experiment's motion and would be less affected.

 Thus, like water waves constrained to move in the frame of the water moving past an observer rowing a boat, the presumed mechanical waves of light in the aether would have to "traverse more aether" to keep up with the moving experiment.
 IE waves travel greater distance in the aether frame to "catch up" to the moving experiment and observer.
 In the frame of the moving experiment this should result in a time-of-arrival difference that causes a change to phase alignment.

 In the frame of the (presumed) moving interferometer, the measured equality of the space between the mirrors combined with a difference in arrival time would also appear to indicate a difference in light's speed which is now the current understanding.
 Under the modern relativistic explanation the "apparent speed difference" of the aether explanation could only be a real difference in speed, thus we now expect the experiment to always be null.
 The Michelson-Morley is, therefore, a two-way speed of light experiment in the context of the modern perspective and Special relativity which now replaces the mechanical "aether-wave" understanding of light that was contemporary with the experiment.

 Results

 While in a modern context this experiment is assumed to only measure speed, the mechanical wave theory of the time expected a fringe shift to match the "additional path length."
 It was calculated to result in a offset arrival time at the detector and a phase shift of 0.4 wavelengths.
 This means that as the interferometer's arms were spun to face into and against the aether wind, the vertical fringe lines should have moved across the viewer 0.4 fringe widths left and right for a total of 0.8 fringes from maximum to minimum.
-Michelson reported that only between one-sixth and one-quarter of the expected reading was found.
+Michelson reported that if there were any shift, it was certainly less than one twentieth, and probably less than a fortieth of the expected effect, which corresponds to a velocity of the ether with respect to Earth certainly less than one fourth, and probably less than one sixth, of the speed of Earth's orbital motion.